Categories: Grand Prairie Dentist

 Options for Improved Replacement Crowns

 Since everyone’s smile is unique, their dental needs differ from everyone else’s, and dental treatment is always customized to the specific needs of the patient.
-To offer the most effective and appropriate treatment for everyone, and to reduce the risk of a failed or broken restoration, Dr. Smith provides custom dental crowns craftedfrom variety of materials, including;
+To offer the most effective and appropriate treatment for everyone, and to reduce the risk of a failed or broken restoration, Dr. Smith provides custom dental crowns craftedfrom a variety of materials, including;

 · Porcelain dental crowns, which closely resemble your natural tooth structure and are typically used for front teeth